How To Learn Spanish

 Spend some time just focusing on Spanish sounds and spelling so that they're longer foreign to you.
 Work on identifying the letters and pronouncing all of the sounds that differ from English sounds.

-Listen to pronunciation guides on YouTube, watch movies or series with subtitles in Spanish and read along, or use Rocket Language's Hear It Say It audio recognition to learn to recognize and repeat sounds.
+Listen to pronunciation guides on YouTube, watch movies or series with subtitles in Spanish and read along, or use the Rocket Spanish voice recognition software to learn to recognize and repeat sounds.

 Step 3: Learn Some Basic Vocabulary